A number of reviews of GMPEs have been made in the past that provide a good summary of the methods used, the

 http://iisee.kenken.go.jp/eqflow/reference/Start.htm summarising a number of GMPEs (particularly those from Japan) and providing coefficients and an Excel spreadsheet for their evaluation.
 A recent discussion of current and future trends in ground-motion prediction is provided by Douglas and Edwards (2016).

-Summaries and reviews of published ground-motion models for the estimation of strong-motion parameters other than PGA and elastic response spectral ordinates are available1.
-For example: Bommer and Martínez-Pereira (1999), Alarcón (2007) and Bommer et al. (2009) review predictive equations for strong-motion duration; Tromans (2004) summarizes equations for the prediction of PGV and displacement (PGD); Bommer and Alarcón (2006) provide a more recent review of GMPEs for PGV; Hancock and Bommer (2005) discuss available equations for estimating number of effective cycles; Stafford et al. (2009) briefly review GMPEs for Arias intensity; and Rathje et al. (2004) summarize the few equations published for the prediction of frequency-content parameters (e.g. predominant frequency).
+Summaries and reviews of published ground-motion models for the estimation of strong-motion parameters other than PGA and elastic response spectral ordinates are available2.
+For example: Bommer and Martínez-Pereira (1999), Alarcón (2007) and Bommer et al. (2009) review predictive equations for strong-motion duration; Tromans (2004) summarizes equations for the prediction of PGV and displacement (PGD); Bommer and Alarcón (2006) provide a more recent review of GMPEs for PGV; Hancock and Bommer (2005) discuss available equations for estimating number of effective cycles; Stafford et al. (2009) briefly review GMPEs for Arias intensity; Rathje et al. (2004) summarize the few equations published for the prediction of frequency-content parameters (e.g. predominant frequency); and Cua et al. (2010) review various intensity prediction equations.